pietheinstrengholt/redpepper/readme.md

 TODO
 ------------
-* Manual page per template (pdf?)
 * Cleanup ChangeRequestController, clone object instead of line by line copy
 * Cleanup views, move all css to app.css
 * Add more efficient way to lookup reference value
 * Groups or subjects
 * Manual per template instead of section
-* Dynamic background picture - via settings
+* Dynamic background picture and stylesheets - via settings